M4he/Linux/JACK/PA_through_JACK/README.md

     ~/.calfrc
     ~/.calfpresets

-Additionally, you can remove the Calf and JACK related packages using your package manager.
+Additionally, you can remove the Calf and JACK related packages using your package manager if you don't intend to use them ever again.

 # Final remarks
 Be aware that you will need to keep the Calf rack window open at all times - the EQ module disconnects as soon as you close it and you will loose your sound (until you reload the EQ module and config that is).
-Unfortunately, there's no non-GUI way for the Calf Studio Gear.
+Unfortunately, there's no way for the Calf Studio Gear to start up hidden or as a tray icon.

 ## Issues with suspend/hibernate
 If you use suspend and/or hibernate on your system you might run into the issue that after waking the system up, you have no sound.
 This is most likely due to PulseAudio loosing the JACK sink or not picking it up again correctly.